A church and signs from the town of Salem, Massachusetts

 Salem Witch Trials Memorial

 This was pretty much the entire reason I wanted to come to town.
 This moment in history has always caught my attention.
-It seems so surreal and yet here in Salem is the evidence that it did absolutely occur.
+It seems so surreal; yet here in Salem, is the evidence that these events absolutely did occur.
 The memorial is unassuming, three granite walls surround the area which holds the names of those hanged during the trials.
 This also includes the name of Giles Corey, the lone person who was pressed to death instead of hanged.

 Cement bench inscribed in memorial of Giles Corey in Salem, MA